-Such events aim to increase the participation and success of underrepresented groups in HCI.
+Such events aimed to increase the participation and success of underrepresented groups in HCI.
 An event may focus, for example on Diversity and Inclusion alone or on Internationalisation alone.
-However we would encourage joined up proposals which look at the intersectionality of underrepresented groups.
+However we encouraged joined up proposals which look at the intersectionality of underrepresented groups.

 There are many examples of such events across SIGCHI conferences as shown above or in the past, including:

 - The 2015 UbiComp/ISWC Broadening Participation Workshop